 Having diabetes doesn’t deprive you of eating out.
-If you eat out regularly, you will need to pay close attention to food choices and serving sizes to manage your weight and diabetes.
+If you eat out regularly, pay close attention to food choices and serving sizes to manage your weight and diabetes.

-Don’t limit your enjoyment by thinking you need to go to a special restaurant or eat special meals just because you have diabetes.
+Don’t limit your enjoyment by thinking you have to go to a special restaurant or eat special meals, just because you have diabetes.
 You’ll soon discover that many restaurants serve foods that are suitable for healthy eating.
-Most will also value your patronage and are more than happy to help if you can’t find something suitable on the menu.
-Ask restaurant staff about the dish of your choice and the way it’s been cooked, and request simple changes if required.
+Most of them are more than happy to help if you can’t find something suitable on the menu.
+Ask restaurant staff about the dish of your choice and the way it’s been cooked and request simple changes if required.

 Try to choose meals that:

 - are lower in fat and particularly low in saturated fat

 - contain breads, cereals (preferably wholegrain), vegetables (including legumes) and/or fruits

 - do not have a large amount of added sugar